2022 Delhi liquor policy case: Corruption allegations

-In July 2022, Chief Secretary of Delhi, Naresh Kumar, reports procedural violations in the formation of the liquor policy to Saxena, who recommended a CBI probe.
+In July 2022, the then Chief Secretary of Delhi, Naresh Kumar, reported procedural violations in the formation of the liquor policy to Saxena, who recommended a CBI probe.
 These alleged violations were the ignoring of the recommendations of the expert committee and the bypassing of the Lieutenant Governor when implementing the policy.
 This report alleged losses to the exchequer of up to 580 crore.
-Another investigation by the Enforcement Directorate alleged that the liquor policy would give liquor wholesalers a guaranteed 12% profit margin in exchange for a 6% kickback paid to AAP ministers.
+Another investigation by ED alleged that the liquor policy would give liquor wholesalers a guaranteed 12% profit margin in exchange for a 6% kickback paid to AAP ministers.
 The ED alleged that Jain and Sisodia overruled the decisions of the expert committee and bypassed the Lieutenant Governor in tweaking the policy to include this profit margin, which they alleged was never discussed during the meetings of the Group of Ministers but was instead agreed on as a "collective decision" of the Delhi cabinet.
 It was further alleged that Vijay Nair, the AAP's communication in charge who was closely interacting with Sisodia about the liquor policy, was paid 100 crore in advance kickback by a "South Group", consisting of Hyderabad-based private entities.
 Some of the members of this alleged "South group" included former Telangana Chief Minister's K. Chandrashekhar Rao's daughter K. Kavitha and then-Ongole Lok Sabha MP Magunta Sreenivasulu Reddy from ruling YSRCP party in Andhra Pradesh, along with many Hyderabad-based businessmen.
 In exchange Nair allegedly granted this "South group", which had no foothold in the Delhi liquor business at the time, wholesale licenses and retail license above and beyond the policy's allowance, as well as other "undue favours".

-The state opposition BJP also released a "sting operation" video, where father of an FIR accused Sunny Marwah collected money stating it as "excise duty" under the new policy.
+Meanwhile BJP released a "sting operation" video, where father of an FIR accused Sunny Marwah collected money stating it as "excise duty" under the new policy.
 The BJP IT-cell head Amit Malviya released the video, and voiced large corruption and bribery by officials, and pitched in concerns that the state suffered with middlemen and mafias in the government.

+Delhi Lt Governor V K Saxena had played an important role in the process of initiation of various enquiries and investigations.
+This had led to skirmishes between AAP and Saxena, with AAP hurling various various allegations against Saxena with Saxena calling them "baseless" and "deliberately misleading", while sending legal notice to AAP leaders.